 Look for Free Money

 Before you take out a student loan, you should exhaust all scholarship and grant options.
-There are thousands of scholarships out there depending on interests, race, gender, special skills and accomplishments.
-You can search for different organizations, and many credit unions and even corporations offer scholarships.
+There are thousands of scholarships out there depending on interests, race, gender, special skills, and accomplishments.
+You can search for different organizations, and many credit unions and even corporations offer scholarships (although, be careful to avoid scholarship scams).
 After you’ve heard back from every scholarship, you are ready to decide on a loan amount.

 Research Different Options